 Five minutes?
 Mindful Mama Podcast Daily Dose 5-minute meditations

 Twenty minutes?
 Insight Timer app for guided meditations, stories, & calming music

 Sensory Play Every Day

-Sensory play is for kids what yoga and meditation is for adults – a way to engage the senses and be present in the moment.
-While there are tons of ideas out there for elaborate (and gorgeous!) sensory bins, sensory play can be very quick and easy to set up, while still reaping tons of benefits for kiddos of all ages, and a little extra quiet time for mama.
+Sensory play is for kids what yoga and meditation are for adults – a way to engage the senses and be present in the moment.
+While there are tons of ideas out there for elaborate (and gorgeous!) sensory bins, sensory play can be very quick and easy to set up, while still reaping tons of benefits for kiddos of all ages and a little extra quiet time for mama.

 One minute?
 Water play!
 Fill a bucket with water.
 Dump in toys.
 Add soapy bubbles or food coloring (optional).